Over-the-Top Content (OTT) - An Introduction

 - As per the Video Advertising Bureau (VBA), there are over 820 million connected video devices in the US

-- 71% of internet users also use OTT services in the US (Source: VBA)
+- 71% of internet users use OTT services in the US (Source: VBA)

-- According to a latest report by Adweek, the top five OTT video streaming platforms by number of subscribers are:
+- According to the latest report by Adweek, the top five OTT video streaming platforms by a number of subscribers are:

 - Amazon Prime